 Summertime in Pasadena can be quite warm, and the last thing you want is your air conditioner freezing up when you need it the most.
 This issue not only leaves you hot and uncomfortable but can also lead to concerns about potential damage to your AC unit.
 Understanding why this happens and how to prevent it is crucial for maintaining a cool and comfortable environment in your home or business.
-In this article, we’ll explore the top five common causes of air conditioner freezing and what you can do to address these issues.
+In this article, we’ll explore the common causes of AC freezing up and what you can do to address these issues.
 By staying informed, you can take proactive steps to ensure your AC system operates efficiently throughout the hot season.

 One of the most prevalent causes of an outside AC unit freezing up is insufficient airflow.
 When your air conditioner cannot get enough air flowing through it, the evaporator coil can get too cold and freeze over.
 This freezing can severely compromise the efficiency of your AC unit, leading to increased energy consumption and higher utility bills.
 Insufficient airflow can happen for several reasons, each needing attention to ensure smooth operation.